underground-software/ILKD_course_materials/assignments/setup.md

 in your text editor so that you can write your cover letter according to the [guidelines](/faq/coverletters.md).
 Don't forget to add the `Signed-off-by` line at the end of the body right before the automatically generated section containing a summary of the patchset (the first line will have your name and the number of patches in parenthesis e.g. Linus Torvalds (2):).

+0. Verify that your patches apply correctly on the master branch by making a new branch to try applying them

+        git checkout -b test origin/master

+0. Apply your patches making sure to exclude the cover letter which does not contain any actual changes.
+Ensure that no errors or warnings are printed.
+If the patches do not apply, ensure that you created the right number of commits and formatted them into the right number of patches.
+If there are warnings from whitespace errors, correct the commits using git rebase.

+        git am v1-0001*.patch
+        git am v1-0002*.patch
+        git am v1-0003*.patch #you only need this command if you did the extra credit

+0. Switch back to the previous branch and remove your testing branch

+        git switch -
+        git branch -D test

 0. Once you've finished your cover letter, send your patches to the class mailing list.
 You can do this by running the command `git send-email --to=setup@fall2025-uml.kdlp.underground.software v1*.patch`.